 Many people who are conscientiously opposed to paying taxes for war have assets controlled by someone else, such as an employer, a bank, a credit union, or a retirement fund.
-Increased IRS reporting requirements and stricter regulations regarding self-employment give rise to a larger role for employers, payers of independent contractors, and financial institutions in tax reporting and collection than in the past.
-As a result, individuals have less ability to earn an income, transact financial business, or hold assets without coming under IRS scrutiny, and become more dependent on organizational support to help keep their funds from collection.
+IRS reporting requirements and regulations regarding self-employment give rise to a larger role for employers, payers of independent contractors, and financial institutions in tax reporting and collection than in the past.
+As a result, the ability for individuals to earn an income, transact financial business, sign up for health insurance, apply for financial aid, or hold assets without coming under IRS scrutiny is compromised.
+War tax resisters may find themselves dependent on organizational support to help keep their funds from collection.

 As noted above, few groups see conscientious objection to war taxes as an organizational issue.
 Action they take is usually in response to the requests of individuals.
 However, some religious and secular organizations that are pacifist in philosophy have developed specific policies on war tax resistance.
 Others that work to promote peace and justice may be sympathetic to the idea.
 Still others may be willing to advocate for an employee or account holder because they think the IRS is acting unfairly or is denying individual rights.